 It doesn't close when the comparison is "chatbot vs founder answering Gmail at 11pm."
 That's the small SaaS scenario.
 The per-resolution architecture wasn't designed for it.

-Solo founder, under 500 monthly visitors: Start on the free tier. saavos, Chatbase, or FastBots — pick whichever has the training source you need.
+Solo founder, under 500 monthly visitors: Start on the no-card preview. saavos, Chatbase, or FastBots — pick whichever has the training source you need.
 Don't pay anything until you see real conversations in the logs and can verify the bot is actually deflecting questions.

 Small team that needs live chat plus AI in one platform: Tidio, but budget for Growth ($49.17) plus the Lyro add-on ($32.50 minimum).
 That's $80+/month combined.
 Only worth it if your support model requires live agents alongside the AI — most early-stage SaaS teams don't.